 The GASB has issued Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period."
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2020, as extended by GASB Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance".
 The Commission plans to adopt this Statement as applicable by the effective date.

 The GASB has issued Statement No. 90, "Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61."
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, as extended by GASB Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance".
 The Commission plans to adopt this Statement as applicable by the effective date.

-REQUIRED SUPPLEMENTARY INFORMATION
+REQUIRED SUPPLEMENTA RY INFORMATION